Scaling of the geomagnetic secular variation time scales: Stress-free boundary condition

-Regarding the balance of terms, the situation in the interior is almost exactly the same as in the no-slip case shown in \Fig{BtCH0}(a), i.e., $\FBt \approx F_C$ with $F_D$ negligible.
+Regarding the balance of terms in the induction equation, the situation in the interior is almost exactly the same as in run\,1 shown in \Fig{BtCH0}(a), i.e., $\FBt \approx F_C$ with $F_D$ negligible.
 Similarly, \Figs{Btqst}(a)--(c) and the relations in \Eq{lsbalin} describe the spectral balance in the interior equally well for the stress-free case.
-Near the CMB, the magnetic boundary condition necessitates $F_{\dot q} \approx F_{\dot s}$ and we find that $\FBt \approx F_{\dot q} + F_{\dot s} \sim l^2$, again the same as in the no-slip case.
+Near the CMB, the magnetic boundary condition necessitates $F_{\dot q} \approx F_{\dot s}$ and we find that $\FBt \approx F_{\dot q} + F_{\dot s} \sim l^2$, again the same as in run\,1.
 We shall see the main difference between the stress-free and no-slip boundary conditions is finally unveiled when we investigate the balance of terms near the CMB.

-With the stress-free boundary condition, \Fig{fig:sf}(e) shows that near the CMB, $F_C$ and $F_D$ are no longer many orders of magnitude larger than $\FBt$ and neither do they overlap, in contrast to \Fig{BtCH0}(b) for the no-slip case.
+With the stress-free boundary condition, \Fig{fig:sf}(e) shows that near the CMB, $F_C$ and $F_D$ are no longer many orders of magnitude larger than $\FBt$ and neither do they overlap, in contrast to \Fig{BtCH0}(b) for run\,1.
 Therefore the sharp rise in $F_C$ and $F_D$ seen in \Fig{BtCH0} is caused by the no-slip condition at the CMB.
-Closely related to this, concerning the dominant balance \Eq{lsbalout4} at the large scales---which is also valid in the stress-free case, \Fig{fig:sf}(g) shows that the spectra of $(\tG)'$ and $s_{lm}''$ do not become much larger than $F_{\dot s}$ near the CMB, unlike in \Fig{Btqst}(f) for the no-slip case.
+Closely related to this is the balance in the spectral space for $\dot s_{lm}$.
+We find that the dominant balance \Eq{lsbalout4} at the large scales is also valid in the stress-free case.
+However, \Fig{fig:sf}(g) shows that the spectra of $(\tG)'$ and $s_{lm}''$ do not become much larger than $F_{\dot s}$ near the CMB, unlike in \Fig{Btqst}(f) for run\,1.

+We now turn to the balance for $\dot q_{lm}$.
 An important consequence of employing the stress-free condition at the CMB is that $\tG \neq 0$ at $r = \rout$.
 We then find that the relation \Eq{lsbalinq} is now valid for all $r$, including near the CMB as shown in \Fig{fig:sf}(f).
-The switching to a diffusion term near the CMB depicted in \Fig{lsqdotbal} for the no-slip case does not occur here.
+The switching to a diffusion term near the CMB depicted in \Fig{lsqdotbal} for run\,1 does not occur here.
 Since \Eq{lsbalinq} is effectively the spectral form of the frozen-flux hypothesis and it leads to $\tau_r \sim l^{-1}$, we conclude that in the stress-free case, the frozen-flux argument correctly predicts the scaling of $\tau_r$ at the large scales everywhere (away from the inner boundary).
 However, for $\tau$ near the CMB, since both $F_{\dot q}$ and $F_{\dot s}$ contribute and the dominant balance of $\dot s_{lm}$ involves the diffusion term $s_{lm}''$, the frozen-flux hypothesis is violated.